stevenmhunt/badgerly/README.md

 # Badgerly

 - Integrates easily with [Font Awesome](http://fontawesome.io/)!
-- Fully implemented in Css 3, no spacer images or other hackery.
+- Fully implemented in CSS 3, no spacer images or other hackery.
 - Simple to use CSS classes which can be extended.
 - Implemented in SCSS, also available in plain CSS for your convenience.
 - Also, check out our [Wall of Badges](https://jsfiddle.net/stevenmhunt/3krm64o1/)!